Luashine/wc3-test-maps/Boolean-expression-API/README.md

 **And, Or, Not:** Always new handle, see Jass section.

-**Condition:** It seems to reuse the handle if the conditions are right; and it's not only dependent on GC collections.
+**Condition, Filter:** It seems to reuse the handle if the conditions are right; and it's not only dependent on GC collections.

+Note: Condition and Filter behave exactly the same in this regard.

 ```lua